Fish hook: Eyes

 Some hooks, such as the traditional Japanese Tenkara hooks, lack any opening for the line to be threaded, and are thus eyeless.
 Eyeless hooks instead have a widened "spade end" to help snelling the line onto the shank without slipping.

 Size

 There are no internationally recognized standards for hooks and thus size is somewhat inconsistent between manufacturers.
 However, within a manufacturer's range of hooks, hook sizes are consistent.

 Hook sizes generally are referred to by a numbering system that places the size 1 hook in the middle of the size range.
 Smaller hooks are referenced by larger whole numbers (e.g. 1, 2, 3...).
-Larger hooks are referenced for size increases by increasing whole numbers followed by a "/" and a "0" (i.e. sizes over zero), for example, 1/0 (read as "one aught"), 2/0, 3/0....
+Larger hooks are referenced for size increases by increasing whole numbers followed by a "/" and a "0" (i.e. sizes over zero), for example, 1/0 (read as "one nought"), 2/0, 3/0....
 The numbers represent relative sizes, normally associated with the gap (the distance from the point tip to the shank).
 The smallest size available is 32 and largest is 20/0.